Welcome to the Drexel University Archives

 The University Archives is open to everyone—Drexel students, faculty, and staff, outside researchers, and members of the community—regardless of institutional affiliation.

-The University Archives' Reading Room is located in the lower level of the W. W. Hagerty Library, located in the of Drexel's University City campus.
+The University Archives' Reading Room is on the lower level of the W. W. Hagerty Library, located in the heart of Drexel's University City campus.

 Click here to learn more about visiting the Reading Room.